hkdjyu/LearnWebGL/doc/01_SetupAndInstallation.md

     mkdir public
     ```

-2. Create index HTML file
+2. Create an index HTML file
     > NOTE: you can create the file in other way, like `new file` in VS Code
     ```
     nano public/index.html